ethereum/ethereum-org-website/src/content/public goods funding.md

 sidebarDepth: 2
 summaryPoint1: Public goods are nonexcludable and nonrivalrous and benefit everyone
 summaryPoint2: Traditional models of funding public goods are inefficient and encourage coordination failures
-summaryPoint3: Public goods markets on Ethereum make it easier to fund and develop critical digital public goods
+summaryPoint3: Ethereum provides useful infrastructure for improving funding and development of critical public goods
 ---

 Public goods are commodities and services provided to all members of a society (without the possibility of direct profit) usually by government or private organizations.
 While the creation of public goods is critical to societal progress and wellbeing, traditional models of coordinating to fund public goods suffer problems that limit their efficiency and effectiveness.
 This makes it difficult to build useful public goods and results in worse outcomes that affect everyone.